merondun/puzzler/README.md

 > What's it for?!

-Making many genomes.
-Designed for scalable pangenomics.
+Scalable genome assembly.
+As simple and portable as possible: only requires the `.sif` and a table with file paths.
 Optimized for container-capable SLURM resources.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->